ENS-logo

 ENS is deployed on the Ethereum main network and on several test networks.
 If you use a library such as the ensjs Javascript library, or an end-user application, it will automatically detect the network you are interacting with and use the ENS deployment on that network.

-For more information about ENS, please visit https://ens.domains/
+For more information about ENS, please visit ens.domains

 ENS provides rewards in USDC, denominated in USD.
-For more details about the payment process, please view the Rewards by Threat Level section further below.
+For more details about the payment process, please view the Reward Payment Terms section below.

 Immunefi Standard Badge